larsjuhljensen/JensenLab/_pages/training_stringapp.md

 _Do these terms give good coverage of the proteins in network?_

-Finally, we can save the list of enriched terms and associated p-values as a text file using Cytoscape's menu **File → Export → Export STRING Enrichment**.
+Finally, save the list of enriched terms and associated p-values as a text file by going to **File → Export → Export STRING Enrichment**.

 ## Exercise 3